19 Rookie Mistakes New Backpackers Make and How to Avoid Them

-Hence this post.
-As a beginner backpacker, you don’t need to make the same mistakes as I did.
-This post discusses 19 of the most common mistakes rookie backpackers make and how you can avoid them.
+This article discusses 19 of the most common mistakes rookie backpackers make and gives you life-hacks on how you can avoid them.

 Let’s get right into it: